fr3nd/puppet-firewall/README.md

 Basic firewall module to use with iptables

-To create a new firewall rule, use the firewall-rule definition:
+To create a new firewall rule, use the firewall::rule definition:

 ```
 include firewall